TasnimJamil22/lev2-assignment-7-postgreSQL/README.md

 -->Forum or Blog Comments:
                                    In forum or blog comments , LIMIT and OFFSET are used for enhancing the user experience.It keeps comments organized and prevents long loading times.

-# 7.How can you perform data modification using UPDATE statements?
+## 7.How can you perform data modification using UPDATE statements?
-## Ans:
+Ans:
-## Data modification using UPDATE statements:
 The UPDATE statement is used to modify existing data in a table.It can change one or multiple columns in specific rows.If we need to change to a specific rows,we can apply conditions through UPDATE, also can use subqueries to set new values.
 We can perform data modification using UPDATE statements.Such as:
                                                                                       UPDATE students